-Here’s a clear, step-by-step guide to help you create a CV that stands out, gets noticed, and gets shortlisted.
+Here's a clear, step-by-step guide to help you create a CV that stands out, gets noticed, and gets shortlisted for interviews in the UAE market.

 - Short (3–4 lines)